-- Conditions: Anglers report fair to excellent fishing for rainbows, bass and bluegill from shore and boats.
-Bass and bluegill have moved back into the shallows.
-Worms and artificial baits are working well from shore while crankbaits, brightly-colored spoons and crayfish-colored jigs are producing for shore anglers and boaters.
-Fish can be anywhere from the surface to depths in the 30- to 40-foot range.
-The hot weather has initiated a summer pattern where the trout move deeper and are mostly active in the cooler hours of early morning and evenings.
-The water level has come up but still remains low enough to expose rocks and sandbars.
+- Conditions: Anglers report fair to good fishing for rainbows, bass and bluegill, whether they're fishing from shore or in boats.
+Worms and artificial baits are working well from shore, while crankbaits, brightly colored spoons and crayfish-colored jigs are producing for shore anglers and boaters.
+The fish can be anywhere from the surface to depths of about 30 to 40 feet.
+The hot weather has initiated a summer pattern where the trout move deeper and are mostly active in the cooler hours (early mornings and evenings).
+The water level has risen but it's still low enough to expose rocks and sandbars.

 - Location: Uintah County

 - Directions: Located 15 minutes north of Vernal on Higway 191

 - Type: Blue Ribbon

 - Hours: Park open 6 a.m. to 10 p

 - Likely catch: Rainbow Trout, Largemouth Bass, Bluegill